FransBouma/RawDataAccessBencher/README.md

 ### Results ###

-The results of various runs of the benchmark are available both online and locally as files in the repository.
-For online posts of the results, please see the list below.
-For the results in a text file, please see the [Results](https://github.com/FransBouma/RawDataAccessBencher/tree/master/Results) folder, which contains per run a .txt file with the results measured.
+The results of various runs of the benchmark are available as files in the repository, please see the [Results](https://github.com/FransBouma/RawDataAccessBencher/tree/master/Results) folder, which contains per run a .txt file with the results measured.

-* Results obtained on 25-sep-2017: https://pastebin.com/NSuhhSPv (1000BaseT lan, new: LLBLGen Pro v5.3 EAP, EF Core 2.0)
-* Results obtained on 12-may-2017: https://pastebin.com/nR2iDSLA (1000BaseT lan, new: LLBLGen Pro v5.2 RTM, EF Core 1.1.2)
-* Results obtained on 22-nov-2016: http://pastebin.com/WnQ8Qt7u (1000BaseT lan, new: LLBLGen Pro v5.1 RTM, EF Core 1.1)
-* Results obtained on 21-sep-2016: http://pastebin.com/SNRYPEcp (1000BaseT lan, new: LLBLGen Pro v5.1 (EAP) / LLBLGen Pro 5.1 raw sql bencher).
-* Results obtained on 01-jul-2016: http://pastebin.com/m4HC4twf (1000BaseT lan, new: EF Core 1.0 RTM, Async eager loading)
-* Results obtained on 17-may-2016: http://pastebin.com/eb0mWzc1 (1000BaseT lan, new: EF Core RC2)
-* Results obtained on 16-dec-2015: http://pastebin.com/8mXh36P1 (1000BaseT lan, new: eager loading benchmarks)
-* Results obtained on 26-nov-2015: http://pastebin.com/kYH2cKe7 (1000BaseT lan, new: Linq 2 DB, LLBLGen 5, EF7 RC1)
-* Results obtained on 05-nov-2015: http://pastebin.com/SrDbxUkp (1000BaseT lan, new: NH4, Dapper 1.4, Massive)
-* Results obtained on 05-May-2014: http://pastebin.com/3eqm7bn7 (1000BaseT lan, new: LLBLGen Pro 4.2)
-* Results obtained on 29-apr-2014: http://pastebin.com/S0cxSFzK (1000BaseT lan, new: EF 6.1)
-* Results obtained on 29-apr-2014: http://pastebin.com/mS02zgyS (1000BaseT lan, new: EF 6.0)
-* Results obtained on 11-feb-2013: http://pastebin.com/AAqRhH4X (100BaseT lan)

-See the links for details about results.

 ### Requirements ###

-.NET 4.6.2, SQL Server with AdventureWorks example database (2008 version, available on [Microsoft's codeplex site](https://msftdbprodsamples.codeplex.com/releases/view/93587)).
+.NET 4.6.2, SQL Server with AdventureWorks example database (2008 version, available on [Github](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks)).
 See below how to install/configure it.
 The mappings supplied are for the 2008 version of the example database.

 ### How to attach / install the database ###